How to make Crème Brûlée: Low Carb & Keto

 a serving of homemade sugar-free creme brulee in a white ramekin.

-Creme Brulee is a classic sweet french dessert that sounds better said in French than saying what it means in English – ‘burnt cream.’
+Crème Brûlée is a classic French dessert that sounds much more appealing in French than its English translation, ‘burnt cream.’
 Can you imagine reading or ordering ‘burnt cream’ on a dessert menu?
-I guess that doesn’t matter when you know what it tastes like, and my hubby and I used to love the burnt cream we ordered when we ate out.
+I guess that doesn’t matter when you know what it tastes like, and my hubby and I loved the burnt cream we ordered whenever we ate out.
+Haha!

-• It has a sugar-free caramelized hard top set over a creamy smooth low-carb custard bottom – a perfect low-carb, high-fat dessert if you are on keto.
+• Imagine a sugar-free caramelized hard top resting over a creamy, smooth, low-carb custard bottom – this dessert is an inspiring low-carb, high-fat delight for those on keto.

-• With just 4 ingredients, you can make this classic signature dessert at home.
-Isn’t that a bonus?
+• With just four simple ingredients, you can create this classic signature dessert in the comfort of your home.
+Isn’t that a wonderful opportunity?

-• It’s easy to prepare the custard base a day ahead and chill it in the fridge until ready to eat.
+• You can prepare the custard base a day ahead and chill it in the fridge until you’re ready to add the perfect caramelized finish.

 a serving of homemade sugar-free creme brulee in a white ramekin.

-• Whisking the egg, sweetener and vanilla extract until it becomes smooth and runny helps to prevent lumps from forming when you gradually pour the warm cream into it.
+• Beating the egg, sweetener, and vanilla extract until they are smooth and fluid helps prevent lumps when you slowly add the warm cream.

-• Whisk the egg mixture continuously while drizzling the cream to make the custard silky and smooth.
+• Continuously whisk the egg mixture as you drizzle in the cream to ensure the custard becomes silky and even.

-• Using a kitchen torch or putting the ramekins under a broiler helps to caramelize the sweetener for a hard-shelled top.
+• Utilizing a kitchen torch or placing the ramekins beneath a broiler helps caramelize the sweetener, creating a hard-shelled topping.

 Ingredients to make homemade creme brulee